nelsonlan01/Remember-Nanaimo-Online/README.md

 # Remember-NanaimoOnline-Ver4

 Prototype (Minimum Viable Product) from Nelson, Lan.
-Who are the former Nanaimo online players since the server's startup This project rebuilds the memory of the game.
+Who are the former Nanaimo online players since the server's startup this project rebuilds the memory of the game.

 ---